Girgias/unify-typing-modes-rfc/README.md

  - [ ] No implicit float to integer type coercion if it has a fractional part [10]
  - [ ] No implicit boolean to scalar type coercion
  - [ ] No implicit float to boolean type coercion
- - [ ] Float to integer covariance (maybe not needed here)

 ## Proposal

 Make the `strict_type` declare inoperative but keep the possibility to declare it without generating any warning in the next major version of PHP (tentatively PHP 9.0).

-Formally deprecate the `strict_type` declare, i.e. generate an `E_DEPRECATED`, in the subsequent major version (tentatively PHP 10.0).

-Remove the `strict_type` declare in the subsequent major version (i.e. tentatively PHP 11.0).

-This timeline and method for removing the `strict_type` declare is there to give time for code bases and code style standards to drop the use of this declaration.

-### Alternative timeline

-Formally deprecate the `strict_type` declare, i.e. generate an `E_DEPRECATED`, in the last minor version where this RFC is accepted (e.g. PHP 9.4).

-This means it would be removed in PHP 10.0 which would be the subsequent major version.

 ## Backward Incompatible Changes